Loading...

 Portion Control

-Drink water with your meal instead of sugary drinks, which can contribute to glucose spikes.
+Drink water before and during your meal to help with digestion and absorption.
+Avoid sugary drinks that can contribute to glucose spikes.

 healthspan-mbl